garabavlad/MovieAPI/readme.txt

 - Implement BO / DO layer to be async
 - Middleware securty and token authorisation
 - Refactor the Base classes into interfaces
+- Create Test cases for API endpoints
+- Average rating for movies should be done by the uncalculated value.

+Written by Vlad Garaba